Pondering-My-Scrolls/pondering-my-scrolls-website/_posts/2024-08-31-accessibility-checklist-for-website-content.md

 title: 'Accessibility Checklist for Website Content'
 date: '2024-09-03'
 categories: 'Resource'
 summary: '<h3>Introduction and background</h3><p>This website had a goal of meeting as many WCAG AAA criteria as possible.
-That means we have to check all content before we post it.
-So, we made a checklist to help with this.<p>We want to share our process for making blog post content accessible.
+That means we have to check all content before we post.
+We made a checklist to help us know what to check each time.<p>We want to share our process for making blog post content accessible.
 As accessible as we know how to, anyway.<h3>Intention</h3><p>This checklist should not be used by itself as an accessibility plan.
 It can be used to build your own web accessibility plan.<p>Another reason this checklist is published, is to be clear.
 We want to explain how we approach one part of web accessibility.<h3>Feedback</h3><p>If you want to share feedback, please email me at hello@nicky.dev.<h3>Checklist</h3><p>The original article’s checklist has been written to be as simple as possible.
 Some really specific words must be used and cannot be changed.</p><p><a href="#the-checklist">Read the checklist</a>.</p>'
 meta-description: 'This accessible content checklist can be used as a starting point to build your own web accessibility plan and meet the goals you set.'
 ---